NEWBR33D/BetterSpawnsPlus/README.md

 ```
 "makePmcsNotRandomlyTalk": [true/false]
 ```
-Make PMCS Not Randomly Talk: PMCs talk again in SPT-AKI 3.5.0+ giving away there position too often.
+Make PMCS Not Randomly Talk: PMCs talk again in SPT 3.5.0+ giving away there position too often.
 This option mostly fixes this by preventing the PMC bots from talking, except when reloading they still occasionally talk.
 Its not perfect and doesn't make them completely silent but its better than nothing.
 ```
 "chanceSameFactionIsHostile": [0->100%]
 ```